sidneycadot/connect4/solver/README.md

 The file 'connect4-script' is a Bash script to run a full forward, backward, and combine run for connect-4.
-It uses a combination of command-line tools, in particular 'sort', in combination with a custom C++ program called 'connect-4' that can generate and process game tree nodes in a way that allows strong solution of the game.
+It uses a combination of command-line tools, in particular 'sort', and a custom C++ program called 'connect-4' that can generate and process game tree nodes in a way that allows strong solution of the game.

-The C++ source code for the 'connect-4' program consists of 12 files:
+The C++ source code for the 'connect-4' program consists of 13 files:

 * connect4.cc - The toplevel program, containing `main` and the code for the sub-steps.
 * board_size.h - Constants describing the board dimensions and the encoding widths that follow from that.
 * number_of_columns.h - Provides a function that can calculate the number of possible columns at compile time.
-* board.cc, board.h - The `Board` class that represents a single Board, with some convenientt methods.
+* board.cc, board.h - The `Board` class that represents a single Board, with some convenient methods.
 * column_encoder.cc, column_encoder.h - The `ColumnEncoder` class and its methods.
+* score.cc, score.h - The `Outcome` and `Score` classes that represent the game-theoretical value of a board position.
-* player.cc, player.h - The `Player` enum class.
+* player.h - The `Player` enum class.
 * base62.cc, base62.h - Implement a pure-ASCII encoding and decoding of 64-bit unsigned integers in 'base-62' format, using only the characters 0-9, A-Z, and a-z.
 We need to be able to represent boards as ASCII strings since we heavily rely on the 'sort' utility that cannot sort binary data.
 * files.h - Support specification of file streams by name, with special handling for stdin/stdout.